xdrpp/stc/README.md

 and submit transactions programmatically from go applications.

 In addition, stc includes a standalone RFC4506 XDR-to-go compiler, [`goxdr`](cmd/goxdr).
-It has no Stellar-specific features, can be installed separately, and is useful for non-Stellar related applications.
+The compiler has no Stellar-specific features, can be installed separately, and is useful for other applications.

 # Installing `stc` for non-developers